fredrik-corneliusson/click-web/README.rst

 Serve click scripts over the web with minimal effort.

-*Caution*: No security (login etc.), do not serve dangours scripts publicly.
+*Caution*: No security (login etc.), do not serve scripts publicly.

 usage
 -----